blocklet/kitchen-sink-demo/README.md

 > The blocklet is bundled under the `.blocklet` directory

-Then checkout the blocklet in your ABT Node Dashboard.
+Then checkout the blocklet in your Blocklet Server Dashboard.